carlosal1015/infomath/content/tools/gmsh.md

 # Project summary to display on homepage.
 summary = "Mesh generation and post-processing"

-# Optional image to display on homepage.
+# Logo (or image preview) to be displayed on homepage.
-image_preview = "tools/gmsh.png"
+logo = "tools/gmsh.png"

 # Optional external URL for project (replaces project detail page).
 official_website = "https://www.gmsh.info"